 Bitola

-Dinner: Bitola has a good restaurant scene on Širok Sokak.
-The city is notably more relaxed and less touristy than Skopje or Ohrid.
-Traditional grilled meats and local wine at a fraction of Ohrid prices.
+For dinner, Bitola has a good restaurant scene on Širok Sokak — notably more relaxed and less touristy than Skopje or Ohrid, with traditional grilled meats and local wine at a fraction of Ohrid prices.
+See our Ohrid to Bitola day trip guide for more detail on Heraclea and the route options.

 Day 6: Bitola → Tikveš Wine Region → Skopje